labsyspharm/scimap/docs/tutorials/6_animate_with_scimap.md

 ![png](6_animate_with_scimap_files/6_animate_with_scimap_24_0.png)

-Note that I have changes the dot size with `s=1` in the above plot.
+Note that I changed the dot size with `s=1` in the above plot.
 If you think that is still large, increase the size of the entire figure using `figsize = (25,25)` which will retrospectively make the points smaller.